 When you are in Wisconsin in the summer or winter you can’t not go to the Water Park Capital of the World!
 There are literally countless things to do in Wisconsin Dells with kids!
 Everything from the most thrilling waterslides to an upside-down White House.
 Yeah, they got that too.

 Having grown up in Wisconsin we have visited multiple times since I was a kid and one of the cool things about it is so many of the things haven’t changed.
-It has a very nostalgic feel to it, which I love and previously wrote about.
+It has a very nostalgic feel to it.

 That being said, the waterparks (indoor and outdoor) are top notch, and have been updated over the years and a few new ones are on the scene now too.
 You and your kids will love all the awesome water slides and rides along with the wave pools, lazy rivers, and of course, Go-Karts!

 Being that Wisconsin Dells is in Wisconsin and the state is only warm for about 2 1/2 months out of the year (mid June – August) you will appreciate that there are a ton of amazing indoor waterparks too.